Joining Troop 80

 - Receive a copy of Boy Scout Handbook from Troop 80.
 It’s supposed to last the duration of scouting.
-It should come to every meeting.
+It should be brought to every meeting.

-- With the parent or guardian, complete the exercises in the pamphlet How to Protect Your Children From Child Abuse: A Parent’s Guide.
+- With a parent or guardian, the scout must complete the exercises in the pamphlet How to Protect Your Children From Child Abuse: A Parent’s Guide.